 (Weber): Social Determinants of Health: Screening and Outreach

-Yes – 5/18/2023 All portions of CHBRP’s analysis remain relevant.
-Amended language expands which health care professionals health plans/policies are required to provide information about access to, and could lead to more enrollees gaining access to these professionals and receiving services they otherwise would not have.
+Vetoed by the Governor - 10/07/23 Yes – 9/08/2023 All portions of CHBRP’s analysis remain relevant.
+Amended language would expand which health care professionals health plans/policies are required to provide information about access to, and could lead to more enrollees gaining access to these professionals and receiving services they otherwise would not have.
+Additionally, implementation of AB 85 would be delayed until 2026, with a report from the working group submitted in 2027.
+Language has also been added specifying reimbursement rates for FQHCs.

 AB 620